/silver:bugfix

 1B.1 — Forensic cause reconstruction

-Invoke silver:forensics.
-Purpose: SB-owned forensics skill that reconstructs cause from git history, artifacts, and state.
+Invoke /silver:forensics.
+Purpose: forensics skill that reconstructs cause from git history, artifacts, and state.
 Produces a cause classification report.
-After forensics completes: hand off to Path 1A (start at Step 1A.1 with the reconstructed context).
+After forensics completes: hand off to Path 1A with reconstructed context.

-Invoked when triage selects C — a GSD plan, execution phase, or GSD command failed.
+Invoked when triage selects C — an SB plan, execution phase, or lifecycle command failed.

-Invoke gsd:forensics.
-Purpose: GSD-owned post-mortem for failed GSD workflows (failed plans, broken state, incomplete phases).
-Produces a diagnosis of what went wrong in the GSD layer.
-After gsd:forensics completes: hand off to Path 1A (start at Step 1A.1 with the GSD diagnosis context).
+Invoke /silver:forensics.
+Purpose: post-mortem for failed workflows (failed plans, broken state, incomplete phases).
+Produces a diagnosis of what went wrong in the workflow layer.
+After forensics completes: hand off to Path 1A with the diagnosis context.

 Enforcement: Do not proceed to Step 3 until the regression test is red (failing for the right reason).
 A green test before the fix means the test does not cover the bug — it must be rewritten.